-For detailed library policy see the Section 4.9.
+For detailed library policy see the Section 3.10.

-4.2.8 Course site
+3.3.8 Course site

-Each course at AAU has a corresponding course space created using NEO (see more info in Section 3.4.3).
-Instructors are responsible for administering and updating their course site content.
+Each course at AAU has a corresponding course space created using NEO (see more info in Section 2.4.3).
+You are responsible for administering and updating your course site content.

-4.2.9 Submission of grades and attendance
+3.3.9 Submission of grades and attendance

-To successfully complete a course, instructors must submit their classes' grades, final exams and tests, and completed attendance sheets.
+To successfully complete a course, you must submit your classes' grades, final exams and tests, and completed attendance sheets.
 It is convenient to export both the attendance sheet and the grade roster from NEO.